GORILLA TREKKING PACKING LIST

 Gardening Gloves For Gorilla Trek

-This might seem like overkill, but remember, you are in a rainforest and not following a trail.
-Gardening gloves help navigate through thick, tangled vines and allow you to grab on to plants and tree branches for support while hiking.
+This might seem overkill, but remember, you are in a rainforest and not following a trail.
+Gardening gloves help navigate through thick, tangled vines and allow you to grab onto plants and tree branches for support while hiking.
 Gloves are helpful and provide protection from nettles and thorns.

-When I went trekking the DRC, gardening gloves weren’t needed because the vegetation was manageable, but gloves are recommended for Uganda and Rwanda.
+When I trekked the DRC, gardening gloves weren’t needed because the vegetation was manageable, but gloves are recommended for Uganda and Rwanda.